TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/DataScience-Learning-Path.md

 - Introduction to TensorFlow, PyTorch and other frameworks
 - Up and Running with TensorFlow and PyTorch
 - ANN - Artificial Neural Networks
-- NLP - Comprehensive tutorial
+- NLP - Comprehensive Tutorials
 - CNN - Convolutional Neural Networks
 - RNN - Recurrent Neural Networks
 - The Mighty keras - Complete overview